Recruitment and Selection > Referencing document templates

 Contrary to popular belief, an employer can give a bad reference and include details if an employee was dismissed, as long as there is evidence to back up the statement, such as warning letters or appraisal notes.

-Reference: acknowledgement of receipt from previous employer
+Acknowledgement of reference from previous employer

 This document is used where the Company wishes to acknowledge receipt of a reference given by another Company or individual, concerning a new joiner.